raspberrypilearning/from-me-to-you/en/step_7.md

-## Share your card
+## Share your digital card
-Now it's time to share your card with the person you made it for.
+Now it's time to share your digital card with the person you made it for.

 --- task ---
-Share the Scratch project.
-This will share the project with anyone who finds it.

-ingredient: sharing / commenting safely
+Now go to the project page where you can fill in more information: Instructions as well as Notes & Credit

+Fill in the instructions to explain how to use your card.

+**Add in: scratch-sharing-instructions as well as Notes & Credit**

 --- /task ---

 --- task ---
-When you have shared the project, you will go to the project page where you can fill in more information.

-Fill in the instructions to explain how to use your card.

-For example:

-Instructions: Click on the x sprite ...
+Share the Scratch project.

+**Add in: scratch-sharing-commenting safely**

 --- /task ---

 --- task ---
-The web address at the top of the page can be entered into any web browser to visit your page.

-If you and the person you have created the card for have email addresses then you could email the address to them.
-You might need to ask an adult for help with this.

-Or, you could write the web address down and then tell them to visit it for a nice surprise.
+Use the project's unique web address to send to the person you made the digital card for.

+**Add in: scratch-sharing-webaddress**

-**Tip:** You can play Scratch projects on a mobile phone even if the screen is too small to use to create projects.
+**Tip:** You can play Scratch projects on a mobile device even if the screen is too small to use to create projects.

 --- /task ---